rcosta-git/CandleSage/README.md

 © 2025 Robert Costa.
 All rights reserved.
 This project is licensed under the GNU General Public License v3.0.
-You are free to use, modify, and distribute this software under the terms of this license.
 For more details, see the [LICENSE](./LICENSE) file.
 We offer an open-source public demo of our charting and trading system called [CandleSage](https://candlesage.streamlit.app/) that is under development.